 Ability to Install Custom ROM and Mods:

-Another major, or probably the greatest, advantage of rooting your Android device is that it open the world of customization for you.
-Having in full control of your phone by rooting it, you can do what those with non-rooted device can only dream of.
+Another major, or probably the greatest advantage of rooting your Android device is that it opens the world of customization for you.
+Having in full control of your phone by rooting it, you can do what those with a non-rooted device can only dream of.
 You may have heard of people installing custom ROMs on their devices.
 There are many great custom ROM’s available that can make your Android device look and perform drastically different.